Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-xapi](https://github.com/BerryCloud/ngx-xapi) - Lightweight Angular wrapper for [xAPI](https://xapi.com/).
 * [ngx-notion-cms](https://github.com/borjamrd/ngx-notion-cms) - Render your Notion content through your Angular application as a CMS.
 * [angular-rsocket](https://github.com/saleweaver/angular-rsocket) - This service allows you to easily connect to an [RSocket](https://rsocket.io/) server, handle streams and messages, and manage authentication tokens flexibly via a token provider.
+* [ngx-pendo](https://github.com/yociduo/ngx-pendo) - A simple wrapper to load Pendo in Angular.

 #### Internationalization